 MORE ABOUT OTTER SPACE

 The Otter Space Conference Center was purchased in 2002 by Dr. Peter Alsop as a place of peace and healing, where human service professionals come to train with Dr. Alsop and learn how to help children and families cope with issues such as chemical dependency, loss and grief, child abuse and trauma.
 We are located on the Yurok Indian reservation on the Klamath River just outside Orick, CA. The name Otter Space comes from a family of otters that live just down river.
 It’s also combination of“Artist’s Space” and “Outer Space” and implies the importance of thinking “out of the box”, valuing music and the arts in healing, and living our lives fully, so we can pass our Earth on to our children along with a set of sustainable living skills and personal interactive skills that might help them survive into the future.

 Our Main House was built in 1952 and retains the flavor of the 50’s.
 It houses a kitchen, dining hall, a living room, two bedrooms and a bathroom with a bathtub and shower.
-The Barn has two bedrooms upstairs with a shared bathroom, and workshop below.
+The Upper Barn bedroom upstairs with a private bathroom..

 Joe and Wendy Moore and their three children live in The Lodge, their log cabin home by the river.
 They live sustainably off the land and offer workshops on a number of sustainable practices.
 They will be available to help if help is needed.
 They also have emergency phone service to the outside world, emphasis on “emergency”.